-- 1. To implement new programs that will generate cost savings for the county taxpayers, i.e. document imaging, additional asset checks. - 2.
-Contract patient education, case management, and integrated utilization, which will eliminate unnecessary procedures and result in greater cost effectiveness.
-Revert to inhouse payment of claims to insure proper claims management and consistency in payment of claims. - 3.
-Continue developing a network of Providers throughout Fort Bend County to provide easy and timely access to primary and specialty care as needed. - 4.
+- 1. To implement new programs that will generate cost savings for the county taxpayers, i.e. case management, additional asset checks. - 2.
+Case management, referral process, and integrated utilization, which will eliminate unnecessary procedures and result in greater cost effectiveness.
+Management of in-house payment of claims to insure proper claims management and consistency in payment of claims. - 3.
+Continue to enhance program network of Providers throughout Fort Bend County to provide easy and timely access to primary and specialty care as needed. - 4.
 Take proactive measures with area programs that would coincide with Indigent Health Care services and to refer eligible and not eligible residents to respective programs that will assist them with current needs. - 5.
 To ensure employees comply with HIPPA regulations and eligibility guidelines and procedures.